 Each graduate student is given an individual studio space on campus and has access to all the state-of-the-art facilities at the School of Art, including drawing and painting studios, a print media lab, sculpture, wood, and metal shops, a digital fabrication lab, a multimedia studio, and more.
 Other facilities dedicated exclusively to graduate students include the Graduate Study Room, which contains an extensive library of critical theory texts, and Powder Room, a 1,300 square foot off-campus gallery space managed by graduate students.

 Beginning in the Fall of 2019, graduate students will have a new, expanded facility on campus.
 The new School of Art graduate facility will provide 18 individual studios, study space, community space, and administrative offices.
 This facility will also include a flexible-use space that will support varied coursework, group critiques, roundtable seminars, public programing, and more.

 There are various exhibition spaces on campus that are available to students.
-The Ellis Gallery, The Frame Gallery, the Miller Gallery, and a graduate student-run off-campus gallery, Powder Room, offer additional opportunities for students to publicly exhibit their work.
+The Ellis Gallery, The Frame Gallery, the Miller Institute for Contemporary Art, and a graduate student-run off-campus gallery, Powder Room, offer additional opportunities for students to publicly exhibit their work.